What is our background?

 William Overell – Senior Consultant

-William joined LGS in early 2012 after studying Economics at Griffith University.
-He has gained a detailed knowledge of licensing laws and handles a variety of liquor and gaming applications, specialising in NSW liquor licensing matters.
+He has a detailed knowledge of licensing laws and handles a variety of liquor and gaming applications, specialising in NSW liquor license applications.
 In addition to his daily caseload, he is currently working with the company directors on a project aimed at redressing an imbalance in the distribution of Queensland EGM operating authorities between the Coastal and Western regions.

-He is a keen cyclist and can often be seen arriving at the office in his Lycra, with or without all of his skin intact, and is the 2014 titleholder of “Best Office Beard”.
+He is a keen cyclist and can often be seen arriving at the office in his Lycra, with or without all of his skin intact, and is a multiple titleholder of”Best Office Beard”.

 Angela Jones – Chief Financial Officer